iN1k1/ce-vae-underwater-image-enhancement/README.md

 To set up the environment and install the required packages, follow these steps:

-1. Create a Python 3.10 virtual environment:
+1. Create a virtual environment:
    ```sh
    conda create -n cevae python=3.11
    conda activate cevae